 In general, the Balinese are very spiritualistic and ceremonial, always busy with rituals and holidays that will be curious to the tourists.
 But nobody will try to enforce their religion as a tourist, so there is no religious pressure.

 There are two seasons on Bali – wet one (from November to April) and dry one (from May to October).
 Traditionally, the dry season and summer, in particular, are the most popular among surfers.
 In the summer, there are high waves on the west part of the island.
 The wet season is an unpopular one because of constant rains, and the waves are not so steep, but tourists still love Bali during this period because of the warm winter.

 Do I need visa?

-More than a year ago, for most countries in the world, Bali canceled the need for a visa.
-Now, when you enter the island you will be given a free stamp on which you can stay in the country for up to 30 days.
-In case you exceed these 30 days, each day of over-stay will cost you a fine of about $ 25 USD.
+More than a year ago, Bali canceled the need for a visa for most countries in the world.
+Now, when you enter the island, you will be given a free stamp on which you can stay in the country for up to 30 days.
+In case you exceed these 30 days, each day of overstay will cost you a fine of about USD 25.
 Check whether your country is on the list of visa-free countries for Bali, you can check on this link https://www.topbali.com/indonesia-free-visa-entry/

-If you interested in surfing, or almost untouched traditional culture, or lazy rest on the beach on the island, the Bali is ideal for you.
-If you want to wait out the cold Eastern European winters, the warm climate of the island will help you out.
-The Bali is full of amazing things and places, so visit it to get only the best memories.
+If you interested in surfing, or almost untouched traditional culture, or lazy rest on the beach on the island, Bali is ideal for you.
+If you want to wait out the cold Eastern European winters, the island's warm climate will help you out.
+Bali is full of amazing things and places, so visit it to get only the best memories.